Buttermilk Falls

 The Allegheny River has historically served as a vital transportation and trade route for Native Americans and early settlers, shaping the development of nearby towns.

-Best spots include Roaring Run Creek’s cascades and the Allegheny River’s banks during sunrise or sunset for stunning natural light effects.
+Best spots include Roaring Run Creek’s cascades and the Allegheny River’s banks during sunrise or sunset for striking natural light effects.

 Adhere to Leave No Trace principles.
 Protect native wildlife and plants by avoiding disruption to the ecosystem.
 Carry out all trash and respect the natural surroundings.